bbatsov/emacsredux/_posts/2023-03-12-remove-keybinding-in-emacs.md

 as often people use "remove", "unset" or "unbind" interchangeably.
 That's usually fine, but there's a subtle difference when there's a parent keymap involved.
 When unsetting a key in a child map (e.g. with `define-key`), it will still shadow the same key in the parent keymap.
 Removing the binding will allow the key in the parent keymap to be used.
-Everything in this article except `unbind-key` unsets a keybinding.
+Everything mentioned in this article so far, except `unbind-key`, unsets a keybinding.

 One more thing...
 To overwhelm you even further Emacs 29 introduces `keymap-unset` that can both unset or unbind a keybinding depending on how it's used: